Very Cold And Dry Weather To Prevail In KP - UrduPoint

 Very Cold And Dry Weather To Prevail In KP

-PESHAWAR, (UrduPoint / Pakistan Point News - 17th Jan, 2024) The Regional Meteorological Center Peshawar on Wednesday predicted that very cold and dry weather is likely to prevail in most districts of the province.
+PESHAWAR, (UrduPoint / Pakistan Point News - 22nd Jan, 2024) The Regional Meteorological Center Peshawar on Monday predicted very cold and dry weather in most districts of the province.

-During the last 24 hours, very cold and dry weather prevailed over most districts of the province, while moderate foggy conditions prevailed over some plain areas.
+During the last 24 hours, very cold weather prevailed over most districts of the province, while dense foggy conditions prevailed in some plain areas.

 Rainfall recorded in the province was nil.

-The lowest temperatures recorded in the province was -06 in Kalam and -04°C in Tirah valley of Khyber district.
+The lowest temperatures recorded in the province was -07 in Kalam and -03°C in Dir and Chitral.

 Recent Stories